-The Library is open until at least 16:00 every day, with a free tour at 14:30 on Thursdays.
+The Library is open until at least 16:00 every day.
+Special visits on request.
 For those taking a car, there is parking underneath the adjacent Library Quarter.

 Address: Market 40, 3201 CZ Spijkenisse, The Netherlands

-Car Park Address: Karel Doormansraat 3, 3201 CE Spikenisse, The Netherlands
+Car Park Address: Karel Doormansraat 3, 3201 CE Spijkenisse, The Netherlands